 This project aims at strengthening local cross-border, independent and investigative journalism in order to increase the availability of qualitative local news, and at making citizens more aware of local - and often interrelated and global - issues and possible solutions.
 As such it aims to contribute to citizens’ critical thinking, well-informed debates/decisions and to foster civic engagement.

-This Local Cross-Border Investigative Journalism Project is an initiative of Journalismfund.eu supported by the Flemish Government.
+This Local Cross-Border Investigative Journalism Project is an initiative of Journalismfund Europe supported by the Flemish Government.

 All practical information (eligibility criteria, procedure, budget template, ...) can be find on our application website.
 Find stories supported by this grant programme here.

-Teams of investigative journalists (starters and seniors) from at least The Netherlands AND Belgium who have good ideas for a local cross-border investigation in that region.
+Teams of investigative journalists (starters and seniors), with at least one journalist living in The Netherlands and one living in Belgium who have good ideas for a local cross-border investigation in that region.
 When relevant for the story, team members from elsewhere can be accepted, too.